Trust and Security is Important to us!

 • CPCs increase significantly with more competition.
 We also see that CPCs can jump more than 60% when competitors vie for the top three spots.

 • Affiliate competitors distort metrics.
-Affiliates can throw off bid automation and conversion metrics by 20% or more.
+Affiliates can reduce bid automation and conversion metrics by 20% or more.

 What’s the history of brand bidding?